tefra/xsdata/docs/examples/compound-fields.rst

         :lines: 33-53

-All choice elements are grouped into a single list field.
+All choice elements are grouped into a single field.
+The name of field can be manipulated with the :class:`~xsdata.models.config.CompoundFields` configuration.

 .. testcode::